daniveler/typescript-exercism/README.md

-# typescript-exercism
+# Typescript Exercism

-Collection of Typescript exercises from the platform https://exercism.org
+Collection of Typescript exercises from the platform <https://exercism.org>